ChromiaProject/ft4-lib/doc/release-notes/ts/Unreleased.md

 ### Changed 🪙

+- `crosschainTransfer` function returns a `TransferRef`, which can be used when resuming, reverting and recalling the transfer.

 ### Added ✅

 - Added ttl to crosschainTransfer, which specifies after how much time the transaction should become invalid and must be reverted back to the starting chain.